Universal Design for Learning and the Arts

 Synopsis

-This course will offer participants a deep-dive into the instructional framework of Universal Design for Learning and its application in arts learning environments.
+This asynchronous self-paced course will offer participants a deep-dive into the instructional framework of Universal Design for Learning and its application in arts learning environments.
 Universal Design for Learning practices will be applied to standards-aligned arts instruction.

 Course Overview